Armageddon (2004): Main event matches

-In the next match was The Big Show faced Kurt Angle, Mark Jindrak and Luther Reigns in a Handicap match.
+In the seventh match, Big Show faced Kurt Angle, Mark Jindrak and Luther Reigns in a Handicap match.
 Big Show dominated the match.
-Angle executed an Angle slam on Show and applied the Ankle lock, but Show countered.
-Show executed an F-500 on Jindrak to win the match.
+Angle executed an Angle slam on Big Show and applied the Ankle lock, but Big Show countered.
+Big Show executed an F-500 on Jindrak to win the match.

 In the next match, Spike Dudley faced Funaki for the WWE Cruiserweight Championship.
 Spike countered a Tornado DDT and attempted the Dudley Dog but Funaki Bridge pinned Dudley to win the title.

 In the main event, John "Bradshaw" Layfield (JBL) faced Eddie Guerrero, Booker T and The Undertaker in a Fatal-Four Way match for the WWE Championship.
 The stipulation was if The Cabinet interfered in the match then JBL would be stripped of the title.
 As the match began, JBL retreated as the other three fought each other.
-Undertaker performed a side slam on JBL and threw Booker T over the barricade.
-JBL tried to Powerbomb Undertaker through a broadcast table but Undertaker countered with a back body drop.
-Undertaker executed Old School on Booker and a guillotine leg drop on Guerrero.
-JBL performed a JBL Bomb onto a broadcast table and an Elbow Drop through the table on Booker.
-Undertaker executed a Last Ride through a broadcast table on JBL.
-Guerrero executed two frog splashes on Undertaker but Undertaker sat up.
-Guerrero hit Undertaker with the ladder and executed a frog splash off the ladder but JBL pulled the referee out of the ring.
-Undertaker chokeslammed the other three and attempted a Tombstone Piledriver but Heidenreich attacked him.
-JBL pinned Booker and Eddie, who both kicked out.
-Heidenreich pulled Undertaker from the ring and applied a cobra clutch on Undertaker.
-JBL executed a Clothesline from Hell on Booker to retain the title.
+The Undertaker performed a side slam on JBL and threw Booker T over the barricade.
+JBL tried to Powerbomb The Undertaker through a broadcast table but The Undertaker countered with a back body drop.
+The Undertaker executed Old School on Booker T and a guillotine leg drop on Guerrero.
+JBL performed a JBL Bomb onto a broadcast table and an Elbow Drop through the table on Booker T. The Undertaker executed a Last Ride through a broadcast table on JBL.
+Guerrero executed two frog splashes on The Undertaker but The Undertaker sat up.
+Guerrero hit The Undertaker with the ladder and executed a frog splash off the ladder but JBL pulled the referee out of the ring.
+The Undertaker chokeslammed the other three and attempted a Tombstone Piledriver but Heidenreich attacked The Undertaker.
+JBL tried to pin Booker T and Guerrero, who both kicked out.
+Heidenreich pulled The Undertaker from the ring and applied a cobra clutch on The Undertaker.
+JBL executed a Clothesline from Hell on Booker T to retain the title.

 Aftermath

-After the pay-per-view, the feud between JBL, Undertaker, Guerrero, and Booker slowly died down.
-JBL went to feud with the Big Show and Kurt Angle over the WWE Championship, which would end at No Way Out.
-Undertaker went to feud with Heidenreich, which led to a Casket match at the Royal Rumble, which Undertaker won despite the interference by Gene Snitsky and Undertaker's brother Kane and ended their feud.
-Cena and Carlito's feud ended after the event, as Cena went on to win a tournament at No Way Out to challenge JBL for the WWE Championship at WrestleMania.
+After the pay-per-view, the feud between John "Bradshaw" Layfield (JBL), The Undertaker, Eddie Guerrero, and Booker T ended.
+JBL went to feud with Big Show and Kurt Angle over the WWE Championship, which would end at No Way Out.
+The Undertaker went to feud with Heidenreich, which led to a Casket match at the Royal Rumble, which The Undertaker won despite the interference by Gene Snitsky and The Undertaker's brother Kane and ended their feud.
+John Cena and Carlito's feud ended after the event, as Cena went on to win a tournament at No Way Out to challenge JBL for the WWE Championship at WrestleMania.
 Cena went on to win the WWE Championship from JBL at WrestleMania, and held the title until January 2006, even after being drafted to the Raw brand.